 The cantor’s main role is in assisting the priest by leading the faithful in worship during the Divine Liturgy.
-In the Byzantine Church active worship for parishioners attending Liturgies means singing (praying) the Liturgy.
-The Divine Liturgy is a dialogue of prayer, and all the prayers are sung.
-Since the Liturgy is prayer, without participation of all present, especially the parishioners singing in the dialogue of prayer, there would essentially be no Liturgy.
+In the Byzantine Church active worship for parishioners attending Liturgies means chanting the Liturgy.
+The Divine Liturgy is a dialogue of prayer, and all the prayers are chanted in traditional liturgical melodies.
+Since the Liturgy is prayer, without participation of all present, especially the parishioners chanting (singing) in the dialogue of prayer, there would essentially be no Liturgy.
 Parishioners are active participants when attentive to the prayers being placed before God, in actively attentive to the readings of Scripture, listening carefully during the homily and open to the Holy Spirit through its message, and receiving Christ in the Sacraments.